Azure-Samples/azure-cosmos-graph-bulk-executor/java/src/main/java/com/azure/graph/bulk/sample/README.md

   container isn't found, the sample code will create it.
 * **sample.sql.partition.path**: If the container needs to be created, this value will be used to define the partitionKey path.
-* **sample.sql.allow.upserts**: Tells the sample whether it will use the UpsertItemOperations or, if false, the CreateItemOperations.
-Explore the differences in performance between the two and determine which options best suits your use case.
 * **sample.sql.allow.throughput**: The container will be updated to use the throughput value defined here.
 If you are exploring different throughput options to meet your performance demands, make sure to reset the throughput on the container when done with your exploration.
 There are costs associated with leaving the container provisioned with a